 Via the Fireblocks API

-Use the Register an asset endpoint to add non-EVM assets on the Algorand, NEAR, Solana, Stellar, and TRON blockchains.
+Use the Register an asset endpoint to add non-EVM assets on the Algorand, NEAR, Solana, Stellar, Sui, and TRON blockchains.
 This makes the asset available via the Fireblocks API for all asset-related operations, such as:

 - Creating asset wallets for this asset in any vault account